Skip to article frontmatterSkip to article content

 )

-This code estimates the regression model, calculates the SER and standard errors of coefficients manually using the formulas, and then prints these manual calculations.
-It also prints the statsmodels regression summary table, which includes the standard errors calculated by statsmodels (which should match our manual calculations).
+This code estimates the regression model, calculates the SER and standard errors of coefficients manually using the formulas, and then shows these manual calculations.
+It also displays the statsmodels regression summary table, which includes the standard errors calculated by statsmodels (which should match our manual calculations).
 Finally, it generates a regression plot with a 95% confidence interval.

 2.7 Monte Carlo Simulations